-Priced at £349.99, the B’Twin Triban 500 is an entry-level road bike but we found it amazingly sprightly.
-It’s built around an aluminium frame and carbon fork, and gets a 3 x 8-speed Microshift drivetrain (you can get a Shimano Sora-equipped version of this bike for £449.99).
+Decathlon's Triban RC120 is built around a comfort-orientated aluminium frame and carbon fork, and gets a 2 x 8-speed Microshift drivetrain (you can get a Shimano Sora-equipped version of this bike for £449.99).
 Threaded eyelets on the rear dropouts and the fork plus rack eyelets on the seatstays are welcome additions for commuting.

 With disc brakes for all-weather stopping, 28mm tyres that point and laugh at potholes and mounts for a rack and mudguards, the Cannondale Synapse Disc Sora is ideal as a year round commuter and it’ll handle much more besides.